leterDieu/Stellarity-mcoc/README.md

 There is a bug where Altar of The Accursed *(very important crafting station)* doesn't load correctly.
 You can do `/function cmd:stellarity/generate_end_island_features` to generate it manually.
 This is a very peculiar bug which I was unable to fix as of right now *(it occurs only on Spigot-based servers)*.

-If the vanilla portal generates overlapping the Stellarity's one, turn off your server and delete **only `DIM1` folder found inside `wordl_the_end`**, then turn it back on.
+If the vanilla portal generates overlapping the Stellarity's one, turn off your server and delete **only `DIM1` folder found inside `world_the_end`**, then turn it back on.
 After it is finished, run the command from earlier to generate missing End Island features.

 <hr>